khalid-hussain/shaheen/chap7.md

 Badr said, "How silly of them."

-Bashir Bin Hassan said while suppressing his laughter, "No, not all of them were silly.
+Bashir bin Hassan said while suppressing his laughter, "No, not all of them were silly.
 There was one who said something sensible too."

 "And what was that?"